PAGalaxyLab/YAHFA/README.md

 ## Build

 Import and build the project in Android Studio.

-## Demo
+There are three modules:

+- `library`.
+This is the YAHFA library module, which compiles to `.aar` for use.
+- `demoApp`.
+This is a demo app which would load and apply the plugin.
+- `demoPlugin`.
+This is a demo plugin which contains the hooks and would be loaded by `demoApp`.

-The project comes with a demo, which contains an application and a patch plugin.
-Please refer to [demoApp](https://github.com/rk700/YAHFA/tree/master/demoApp) and [demoPlugin](https://github.com/rk700/YAHFA/tree/master/demoPlugin) for more details.
+Please refer to [demoApp](https://github.com/rk700/YAHFA/tree/master/demoApp) and [demoPlugin](https://github.com/rk700/YAHFA/tree/master/demoPlugin) for more details on the demo.

 ## Usage